 Lastly, the judge harps on the perversion of ERISA, the Employee Retirement Income Security Act, a law meant to protect the benefits of American employees by giving them access to the courts following insurance denial.
 Unfortunately, the courts have defied the spirit of the law and it is now used as a bastion for insurance companies rather than a reprieve for the insured.

-Category: ERISA Disability Insurance Claims
+Category: Long-term and ERISA Disability

 1 Comments to "A Federal Judge Explains Why ERISA Sucks (Believe Me, It Does)"

 I am experiencing the "fairness" of ERISA and may God help everyone that is forced into the system.

 Post a comment